nhoriguchi/mm_regression/README.md

   to 20 and smaller value means higher priority.
 This environment variable is used to limit the test cases to be run based on priority.
 You can specify this parameter like `PRIORITY=0-10,12,15-18`.
 The default is `0-10`.
-- `RUN_MODE`: some test cases are tagged with keywords for its purpose, and such testcases are supposed to be skipped by default.
-In order to run them, you have to set variable `RUN_MODE` to one of the keywords in `TEST_TYPE`.
 - `BACKWARD_KEYWORD`: the expected behavior of a test case might depend on the version of kernel or some other components.
 Such test cases define the keyword to switch the expected behavior to choose old one and new one.